solisa986/lab02/README.md

 week.
 As a means for documenting your contributions to this project, you should fully complete the reflection document and, additionally, annotate the assessment guide to track your proficiency of the professional and technical skills in the field of software engineering.
-For every category for which you decide an assessment is appropriate, you should write a couple of sentences reporting your current level of proficiency and the evidence that you would furnish to support your assessment.
+For this task, first copy the `assessment.md` file from the assessment repository to your lab02 repository.
+Then, for each category for which you decide an assessment is appropriate, you should write a couple of sentences reporting your current level of proficiency and the evidence that you would furnish to support your assessment.
 If there is not a description next to one of the assessment